Snowflake-Labs/sfquickstarts/site/sfguides/src/snowpark_python_top_tips_for_optimal_performance/snowpark_python_top_tips_for_optimal_performance.md

 > If you did not complete all test cases in the notebook, please ensure you cleaned up the environment by executing the final code block so that all other labs will function properly

+## Lab 3 (Cachetools) - Overview
+Duration: 3

+### Lab Summary

+Cachetools provides different caching algorithms and data structures to store and manage data efficiently.
+It uses different algorithms like Least Recently Used Cache(LRU), Least Frequently Used(LFU), RR Cache,TTL Cache.
+Cachetools are particularly useful for optimizing performance by storing the results of functions and reusing those results

+In this lab, we will learn how to use the cachetools library in [Snowpark Python UDFs](https://docs.snowflake.com/en/developer-guide/snowpark/python/creating-udfs) and how it can be used to speed up UDF execution times when the UDF reads data from a file during each execution.
+For simplicity we will demonstrate this scenario using a pickle file which has the dictionary object serialized.

+### Background Information - Cachetools and pickle files

+#### Cachetools
+[Cachetools](https://pypi.org/project/cachetools/) is a Python library that provides a collection of caching algorithms.
+It offers simple and efficient caching methods, such as LRU (Least Recently Used) and FIFO (First In First Out), to store a limited number of items for a specified duration.
+The library is useful in applications where temporarily storing data in memory improves performance.
+It's easy to use and can be integrated into an application with just a few lines of code.

+The Cachetools library with Snowpark UDF can be used for:

+- Loading pretrained ML models from the stage for model inference
+- Reading data which is stored in pickle file

+#### Pickle File
+A [pickle](https://docs.python.org/3/library/pickle.html) file is a file format used to store Python objects as binary data.
+It is used in data engineering to store and retrieve data objects that can be used across different applications or scripts.For example, you might use pickle to store data objects such as pandas dataframes, numpy arrays, or even custom Python classes and functions.
+By using pickle, you can save these objects to disk and load them later without having to recreate the data from scratch.

+### Scenario

+There is a ficticious system that generates transactional data along with the day of the week information for each row.
+To access the names of the weekdays, we are required to use a Python pickle file that is shared by the upstream data teams.
+This file contains the names of the weekdays, which may change in different scenarios.
+To ensure compatibility and security, the upstream data teams only provide access to this information through the pickle file.

+To analyze this data in Snowflake Snowpark Python, we have created a Python User Defined Function (UDF) to efficiently retrieve the corresponding day name based on the day number which comes as an input.
+This UDF provides a convenient and reliable way to access the day names from the pickle file, allowing us to perform the necessary DataFrame transformations for our analysis.

+Lately as the number of transactions are growing we are seeing performance degradation of our select queries which is using the UDF to fetch the required information from the pickle file.
+We need to look for ways to improve the performance of the Python UDF that we have created.

+## Lab 3 (Cachetools) - Execution
+Duration: 5

+### What You'll Do

+This lab consists of the following major steps:

+1. Importing libraries and connecting to Snowflake
+2. Creating a pickle file
+3. Running a UDF without Cachetools
+4. Running a UDF with Cachetools
+5. Conclusion and Cleanup

+### Run the lab

+In Snowsight, open a notebook called lab3_cachetools_library_snow.ipynb and run each of the cells.

+### Conclusion

+Based on the our testing, we have identified that the total duration for the query using Cachetools decorator for this use case yields a significant performance increase for the Python UDF execution.

+It is important to understand that the UDF executes code from top-to-bottom for every row/batch (if vectorised).
+This also includes any code that loads an artifact from disk, as in this case.
+So, if you have 1000 batches, without cachetools you will load the artifact 1000 times.
+But, with cachetools, you only load it once per Python process.
+This is also dependent on the warehouse size and the total nodes underneath.

 ## Lab 4 (Local Testing) - Overview and Setup
 Duration: 5